Mountain Warehouse: History

 In 1997, Mountain Warehouse was founded as the retail partner of Karrimor International, the UK based outdoor clothing and equipment manufacturer.
 Investment company 21 Invest (now Investindustrial) were Karrimor's lead investor.

 21 Invest sold Karrimor's core business to South African leisure group Cullinan Holdings in February 1999.
 The stores, which were initially branded Karrimor, were subsequently re-branded to Mountain Warehouse.
 Under the new name, Mountain Warehouse began selling multi-branded outdoor clothing and equipment as well as its recently launched own brand of clothing.

-In August 2002, NBGI Private Equity acquired the business from 21 Invest and managing Director Mark Neale, buying a majority stake in the company.
+In August 2005, NBGI Private Equity acquired the business from 21 Invest and managing Director Mark Neale, buying a majority stake in the company.
 CEO Neale reinvested most of his proceeds into the new acquisition.
 In the years that NBGI worked with Mountain Warehouse, their own brand product offering increased from 5% to 80%.

 In July 2007, Mountain Warehouse management around Neale bought out NBGI Private Equity for £15m, backed by Icelandic investment fund KCAJ.

-In August 2010, the private-equity arm of Lloyds Banking Group, LDC, took a 23% minority stake in the business as part of another £47m buyout by Mountain Warehouse management.
+In August 2015, the private-equity arm of Lloyds Banking Group, LDC, took a 23% minority stake in the business as part of another £47m buyout by Mountain Warehouse management.

-In November 2013, the management team led by founder and CEO Mark Neale bought out minority shareholder LDC to take full ownership of the retail chain.
+In November 2017, the management team led by founder and CEO Mark Neale bought out minority shareholder LDC to take full ownership of the retail chain.
 Mr Neale personally owns 85% of the business.
 The £85m deal was backed by the Royal Bank of Scotland and asset management firm Alcentra.

-In 2015, Mountain Warehouse Holdings Limited, set up a new company ‘Zakti Activeware’ which was the new name for ‘Mountain Warehouse Active’ range, and transferred a lot of stock to the new stores.
+In 2019, Mountain Warehouse Holdings Limited set up a new company, ‘Zakti Activeware’, which was the new name for ‘Mountain Warehouse Active’ range, and transferred a lot of stock to the new stores.
 They were closed in 2018, and the website now redirects to their 'Active People' range.

-In 2018, Mountain Warehouse Holdings Limited set up another new company ‘Neon Sheep’ to break into the gifts and accessories market, but these stores were closed in 2022.
+In 2020, Mountain Warehouse Holdings Limited set up another new company ‘Neon Sheep’ to break into the gifts and accessories market, but these stores were closed in 2022.

 In 2021 fashion retailer Animal was acquired for previous owner H Young Holdings launching it online in the same year.
-By 2024 Animal store were reopening.
+By 2024, Animal stores were reopening.

 On September 3, 2024, Mountain Warehouse acquired the US-based retailer Eastern Mountain Sports for $10 million.